 Nevertheless, if you're worried about changing what you're familiar with, my Cloudways review and setup guide goes through everything you could possibly ask for, step by step, including how to migrate your site to Cloudways with just a few mouse clicks.

-But ease of use aside, cPanel will slow down your site because it's bloated and it runs on Apache which is really slow compared to NGINX.
+But ease of use aside, cPanel runs on Apache which is slower than NGINX.
 That's why cloud hosts don't use it.

 Cloudways have designed their stack in such a way that they achieve the best of both performance and stability.
 Nginx is renowned for performance while Apache is known for stability.
 Cloudways combines these and then sandwiches Varnish in between creating a perfect combination whereby the static content is served by Nginx, after which the dynamic content is passed to Apache for caching by Varnish in between.
 This creates stability from back and speed from front.
 Friggin' brilliant!